Ultrafast selective mid-infrared sublattice manipulation in the ferrimagnet $FeCr_2S_4$: MOKE setup

 \subsection{Laser beam spot sizes at the sample}

-In the experiment, we utilized multiple pump and probe photon energies.
-To implement the different configurations, the original 1.55 eV laser output is employed to generate the 0.30 eV and 3.10 eV photons through processes of difference-frequency and second-harmonic generation respectively.
-These go through different paths in the setup which can be interchanged through magnetic mounts.
+In the experiment, we used multiple pump and probe photon energies.
+To implement the different configurations, the original 1.55 eV laser output was employed to generate the 0.30 eV and 3.10 eV photons through processes of difference-frequency and second-harmonic generation, respectively.
+These follow different paths in the setup, which can be interchanged through magnetic mounts.
 Moreover, different lenses were employed.
-This required an optimization to achieve similar spot sizes at the sample, among the pump beams as well as within the probe beams.
-We report in Table \ref{tab1} a summary of the spot sizes for the various beams that were used during the measurements.
+This required an optimization to achieve similar spot sizes at the sample, among the pump beams as well as the probe beams.
+We report a summary of the spot sizes (full width at half maximum) for the various beams that were used during the measurements in Table \ref{tab1}.